atantos/TextAssociations.jl/README.md

 ### Further Exploration

-For those interested in the maths of these metrics or in exploring advanced usage scenarios, dive into the package [documentation](https://atantos.github.io/TextAssociations.jl/dev/).
+If you are interested in diving into the maths of these metrics or in exploring advanced usage scenarios, visit the package [documentation](https://atantos.github.io/TextAssociations.jl/dev/).

 ## Aims & scope